Everyone is Welcome at our “Open” events

 - Relay Event: Similar to a Sprint with short complex courses.
 There is a mass start with one person starting from each team.
 When a team member finishes the next team member starts.
 Check the difficulty level, usually at the Advanced level.
 Must pre-register at least two days before the event.

-- ARDF Events: Amateur Radio Direction Finding (ARDF) is the sport of finding radio transmitters on foot, using radio receiver, map, and compass in diverse, wooded terrain.
-We have a limited amount of equipment to loan out so please contact us if you are interested in attending an ARDF event.
+- Radio Orienteering: Amateur Radio Direction Finding (ARDF) is the sport of finding radio transmitters on foot, using radio receiver, map, and compass in diverse, wooded terrain.
+We have a limited amount of equipment to loan out so please register if you are planning to attend an ARDF event.
 ARDF information

 Course Difficulty Levels